-- We teach children that there is more than one way to write the same sound - We also teach that there is more than one way to pronounce some graphemes - Letter formation should begin to be fluent, we teach that the letters should be the right way round and should sit on the line. - We teach children to recognise the irregular words by sight, and put them in a sentence. - We use "phonetically decodable" books books that practice the sounds they have been taught so that children are successful in their reading.
-We read regularly in a group so that the children can learn from each other.
+- We remind children that there is more than one way to write the same sound - We also remind that there is more than one way to pronounce some graphemes - Letter formation should be fluent, as we begin to teach cursive handwriting - We teach children to recognise the irregular words by sight, and put them in a sentence. - We use "phonetically decodable" books until children are fluent in reading.

 We teach children to "blend" - children know the sounds in the word and can say them aloud, then say them together to make the word.
 This key skill takes a lot of practice, especially if the word has a lot of consonants.
+Children will read fluently when they do not need to do this as often.